leaveoscaralone/react-graphql-project/exercises.md

-# Codeworks Pre Course Exercises
+# Codeworks pre course exercises

 There are three exercises that you need to complete as part of the Codeworks pre course curriculum: Underline, Stringifier, and Instatags (go through them in this order).